pulkit004/pulkit004/README.md

 #### 📌 Philosophy
 * **Determinism > Randomness:** If an agent is unpredictable, it’s a toy.
-* **Agentic SDLC:** AI's value is in the "middle-ware"—reviewing, fixing, and auditing.
+* **Agentic SDLC:** AI's value is in the "middleware"—reviewing, fixing, and auditing.
 * **Zero-Hallucination:** Data retrieval is an infrastructure challenge, not a prompting one.

 ---